ValkyrjaProject/Valkyrja.discord/CONTRIBUTING.md

 The only difference is that you would first fork the repository, then follow all the other stuff and eventually submit a PR from your fork, into our appropriate branch.

+## Solution file

+* The solution as-is won't compile for you, unless you have `Botwinder.core` repository cloned into your `Botwinder.discord/Core` directory.
+(If you clone it right there, you can ignore the below two points as they are irrelevant.
+See [Readme file](README.md) for info about Core)
+* You have to kick the missing Core project out of the solution file, and comment out the `#define UsingBotwinderCore` in Program.cs
+* Do not submit any of these changes, otherwise you will screw up our build!

 ## Code style and Naming Conventions

 Just a few guidelines about the code: